kingscode/vuetify-resource/README.md

 # Vuetify resource

-An easy way to create a resource list with the vuetify data table with default create  update and delete dialogs/actions and potential your own actions
+An easy way to create a resource or crud list with the vuetify data table.
+With default a create, update and delete dialogs/actions and potential your own actions. it can be used in CMS driven by vue/vuetify

 ## Project Install